-In Victoria individuals and organisations do not need to register to fundraise if less than \$10,000 gross in a financial year is raised using only unpaid volunteers and meet other exempt requirements.
+In Victoria, individuals and organisations do not need to register to fundraise if less than \$20,000 gross in a financial year is raised using only unpaid volunteers and meet other exempt requirements.
 However, there are strict requirements if you expect your event or activities will exceed that amount.

-Please check with Consumer Affairs Victoria for details before starting any fundraising www.carersvic.com.au/consumervic or phone 1300 55 81 81.
+Please check with Consumer Affairs Victoria for details before starting any fundraising www.carersvic.com.au/consumervic or phone 1300 55 81 81 as these requirements may change over time.